By Tim Lambert

 Like the Celts before them and the Saxons after them the Romans kept slaves.
 A slave was simply a piece of property and could be bought and sold like an animal.
 Most people probably treated their slaves reasonably well simply to keep them working efficiently.
 However, no doubt some masters were cruel.
 Probably slaves who worked in mines were the worst off.
 However, some slaves managed to gain their freedom or were given their freedom by their masters.

-Kinship (family ties) were very important in Saxon society.
+Kinship (family ties) was very important in Saxon society.
 If you were killed your relatives would avenge you.
 If one of your relatives was killed you were expected to avenge them.
 However, the law did provide an alternative.
 If you killed or injured somebody you could pay them or their family compensation.
 The money paid was called wergild and it varied according to a person’s rank.
 The wergild for killing a thane was much more than that for killing a churl.
 Thralls or slaves had no wergild.
 If the wergild was not paid the relatives were entitled to seek revenge.

 At first Saxon, society was relatively free.
 There were some slaves but the basis of society was the free peasant.
 However, in time Saxon churls began to lose their freedom.
 They became increasingly dependent on their Lords and under their control.